streamflow-finance/js-sdk/packages/stream/README.md

   amountPerPeriod: getBN(5, 9), // Release rate: how many tokens are unlocked per each period.
   name: "Transfer to Jane Doe.", // The stream name or subject.
   canTopup: false, // setting to FALSE will effectively create a vesting contract.
+  canUpdateRate: false, // settings to TRUE allows sender to update amountPerPeriod
   cancelableBySender: true, // Whether or not sender can cancel the stream.
   cancelableByRecipient: false, // Whether or not recipient can cancel the stream.
   transferableBySender: true, // Whether or not sender can transfer the stream.